Kk-ships/dnsforwarder/README.md

 A high-performance, cache-enabled DNS forwarder written in Go.
 This project forwards DNS queries to upstream servers, caches responses for improved performance, and provides detailed logging, statistics, and flexible routing features.

 ## What's New
+- **Rate Limiting Protection:** Comprehensive protection against DNS abuse with per-client limits, adaptive throttling, burst detection, and automatic blocking of suspicious clients.
+- **Enhanced Metrics & Monitoring:** Rate limiting metrics integrated into Prometheus with dedicated Grafana dashboard panels for monitoring attacks and suspicious behavior.
 - **Cache Persistence (Hot Start):** DNS cache is now persisted to disk and automatically restored on container restarts, providing faster response times after restarts.
 Cache for hot restart is valid for 1 hour only.
 - **Folder-based Domain Routing:** Load domain routing rules from all `.txt` files in a specified folder, making management and updates easier.
 - **Hot-Reload Domain Routing Table:** Automatically refresh domain routing rules at a configurable interval without restarting the service.
-- **Enhanced Configuration:** All major parameters (DNS servers, cache TTL, ports, metrics, routing folders, reload intervals, etc.) are configurable via environment variables or a `.env` file.
+- **Enhanced Configuration:** All major parameters (DNS servers, cache TTL, ports, metrics, routing folders, reload intervals, rate limiting, etc.) are configurable via environment variables or a `.env` file.
 - **Improved Docker Support:** Easily mount domain routing folders as read-only volumes for secure and dynamic configuration in containers.